NREL/HPC/docs/Documentation/Systems/Kestrel/index.md

 # About the Kestrel Cluster

 Kestrel is configured to run compute-intensive and parallel computing jobs.
-It is a cluster comprised of 2454 nodes (servers) that run the Linux operating system (Red Had Enterprise Linux), with a peak performance of 44 PetaFLOPS.
+It is a cluster comprised of 2454 nodes (servers) that run the Linux operating system (Red Hat Enterprise Linux), with a peak performance of 44 PetaFLOPS.

 Please see the [System Configurations](../index.md) page for more information about hardware, storage, and networking.